Gross income consists of all forms of taxable income (e.g. income from employment, investment, rental real estate).

 Salary, bonuses, stock or share-based income, foreign-service premiums, cost-of-living allowances, tax reimbursements, and other benefits in kind (except for certain tax-exempt items) are classified as taxable remuneration (employment income).
 Japan-source employment income is remuneration earned for services rendered in Japan, regardless of where or when the remuneration is paid.

 Reasonable relocation expenses, including expenses for a spouse and children, that are borne by the employer do not constitute taxable income.
-A reasonable amount of airfare for home leave, including airfare for family members travelling together with the employee, is generally not taxable.
+A reasonable amount of airfare for home leave, including airfare for family members travelling together with the employee, may generally be not taxable.

 In the case of housing provided for a director (a board member) of a domestic or foreign company, the taxable value would generally be 50% (35% if it can be substantiated that the house is also used for business purposes by the employer) of the actual rent.
 However, if the housing provided by the company is considered unnecessarily luxurious, the market rent may be deemed to be the taxable value.